by Mog,Justin M — last modified Jul 24, 2014 08:37 PM

 - Recycle computers, TVs, E-waste: 636 Meriwether Ave.
 MetroCall: 311.
 Home Depot recycles CFLs.
 UofL employees can recycle departmental e-waste through our E-scrap program and our Toner/Ink Cartridge recycling program.

 - Take hazardous materials (paints, solvents, chemicals, fluorescent bulbs, etc.) to Haz Bin 7501 Grade Lane.
-UofL employees should work with the Department of Environmental Health and Safety to handle these materials responsibly.
+UofL employees should contact the Department of Environmental Health and Safety for pick-up, exchange, or responsible disposal of hazardous materials.

 - Compost your food scraps and organic wastes in one of the Garden Commons composting bins behind the Cultural Center, or start composting at home!